OECD welcomes Singapore move to boost tax cooperation

 The OECD’s Convention on Mutual Administrative Assistance in Tax Matters provides a multilateral basis for a wide variety of administrative assistance, including information exchange on request, automatic exchange of information, simultaneous tax examinations and assistance in the collection of tax debts.

-Singapore, the world’s fourth largest offshore financial centre, earlier on Tuesday said it will adopt new measures to make it easier to share information on potential tax evaders with other countries.
+Singapore, the world’s fourth largest offshore financial center, earlier on Tuesday said it will adopt new measures to make it easier to share information on potential tax evaders with other countries.